eden-brekke/Code-102-Reading-Notes/README.md

 3. Stay diligent and **keep trying**, remember that <em>google</em> is a great friend

-## Who am I?
+### About the Author

-My name is Eden.
+My name is Eden(she/her).
-I'm a virologist by profession, I'm looking to break into software development, and data science to apply back to my virology career. <br>
+I'm a virologist by profession, I'm looking to break into software development, and data science to apply back to my goal in advancing medicine and saving the world. <br>
-~~Might be planning world domination, under two cat overlords/ladies at a time.
-Undetermined~~
+~~Might also be planning world domination, under two cat overlords/ladies at a time.
+Contrasting Goals.
+Under development.
+Undetermined really.
+Stay Tuned.~~

 I love my cats: <br>
 Pumpkin Pie McSassypants <br>